SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark

 \section{Introduction}

-According to the World Health Organization, there are 466 million people suffering from hearing disability \citep{davis2019hearing}.
-Among them, there are over 70 million who communicate via sign languages (SLs) resulting in more than 300 different SLs across different hearing-impaired communities~\citep{world}.
-While the field of (spoken) natural language processing (NLP) and language assisted computer vision (CV) are well explored, this is not the case for the alternate and important communicative tool of SL, and accurate generative models of holistic 3D avatars as well as dictionaries are highly desired for efficient learning~\citep{naert2020survey}.
+According to the World Health Organization, there are 466 million Deaf and hard-of-hearing people~\cite{davis2019hearing}.
+Among them, there are over 70 million who communicate via sign languages (SLs) resulting in more than 300 different SLs across different communities~\cite{world}.
+While the field of (spoken) natural language processing (NLP) and language assisted computer vision (CV) are well explored, this is not the case for the alternate and important communicative tool of SL, and accurate generative models of holistic 3D avatars as well as dictionaries are highly desired for efficient learning~\cite{naert2020survey}.

-We argue that the lack of large scale, targeted SL datasets is an important reasons for this gap putting a barrier in front of downstream tasks such as digital simultaneous SL translators.
-On one hand, existing SL datasets and dictionaries~\citep{how2sign, Albanie2021bobsl, camgoz2018neural, hanke2020extending, huang2018video} are typically limited to 2D videos or 2D keypoints annotations, which are insufficient for learners~\citep{lee2023human} as different signs could appear to be the same in 2D domain due to \emph{depth ambiguity}.
-On the other hand, while parametric holistic models exist for human bodies~\citep{SMPL-X:2019} or bodies \& faces~\citep{yi2023generating}, there is no unified, large-scale, multi-prompt 3D holistic motion dataset with accurate hand mesh annotations, which are crucial for SL.
-The reason for this is that the creation of 3D avatar annotation for SL is a labor-intensive, entirely manual process conducted by SL experts and the results are often unnatural~\citep{aliwy2021development}.
+We argue that the lack of large scale, targeted SL datasets is an important reason for this gap putting a barrier in front of downstream tasks such as digital simultaneous SL translators.
+On one hand, existing SL datasets and dictionaries~\cite{how2sign, Albanie2021bobsl, Albanie2020bsl1k,camgoz2018neural, hanke2020extending, huang2018video} are typically limited to 2D videos or 2D keypoints annotations, which are insufficient for learners~\cite{lee2023human} as different signs could appear to be the same in 2D domain due to \emph{depth ambiguity}.
+On the other hand, while parametric holistic models exist for human bodies~\cite{SMPL-X:2019} or bodies \& faces~\cite{yi2023generating}, there is no unified, large-scale, multi-prompt 3D holistic motion dataset with accurate hand mesh annotations, which are crucial for SL.
+The reason for this is that the creation of 3D avatar annotation for SL is a labor-intensive, entirely manual process conducted by SL experts and the results are often unnatural~\cite{aliwy2021development}.